Xing Xiuniang: 21st century

 It was formerly assumed that Xing Xiuniang performed tea-picking opera and daoqiang.
-In the 21st century, however, there has been a push by the Huangmei County government to associate her with Huangmei opera (which, though named after the county, is believed by many to have originated in neighboring Anqing around the same time).
+In the 21st century, however, there has been a push by the Huangmei County government to associate her with Huangmei opera (which, though has the same name with the county in Chinese, is believed widely to have originated in neighboring Anqing around the same time).

-A historical novel (by Zhou Zhuojie, a Huangmei native) that presents her as the first grandmaster of Huangmei opera has been made into a 2012 TV series starring Cao Xiwen as Xing.
-Filmed in Huangmei and partly funded by the Huangmei County government, The Legend of the Huangmei Opera Grandmaster (黃梅戲宗師傳奇) has generated anger in Anqing.
+A novel (by Zhou Zhuojie, a Huangmei native) that presents her as the first grandmaster of Huangmei opera has been made into a 2012 TV series starring Cao Xiwen as Xing.
+In this film, the birth year of Xing Xiuniang was moved forward around 50 years to Qianlong period.
+However, it is well known that Emperor Qianlong forbade women from becoming actresses.
+Filmed in Huangmei and partly funded by the Huangmei County government, The Legend of the Huangmei Opera Grandmaster (黃梅戲宗師傳奇) has generated anger in Anqing and professional actors.

-Huangmei County has also allocated ￥1.1 billion towards a tourist site named "Xing Xiuniang Ecological Park" (邢绣娘生态园).
+Huangmei County has also allocated ¥1.1 billion towards a tourist site named "Xing Xiuniang Ecological Park" (邢绣娘生态园).